biobakery/halla_legacy/readme.md

 ## Demo runs ##

-The input folder contains four demo input files.
+The input folder contains two demo input files.
 These files are tab-delimitated files.

 To run the HAllA demo type the command: